-GNDR 231 Classical Backgrounds of Literature (3 sem. hrs) Readings in Greek and Roman mythology, epic poetry, and short poetry with attention to the cultural and literary context of these works of literature, including the literary construction of gender.
-This course includes the study of selected works of English literature that have been influenced by the Greek and Roman literary tradition.
-Cross-listed: ENGL 231 Prerequisite(s): 6 s.h. from ENGL 102, 103, or 104.
+Prerequisite(s): One of RELS 110, 111, or 112; and second-year standing.
 GNDR 345 Gender and Education (3 sem. hrs.)
 An introduction to gender and education as a method of inquiry into the role of education in society.
 In particular, the course explores the relationship of gender and education in the context of formalized schooling, both in Canada and around the world.
 By focusing on gender, this course considers the experiences of people in their roles of students, classmates, teachers, and in positions of leadership.
 For people of faith, students will become familiar with 'gender' as a sociological variable (i.e., cultural) in schooling by exploring current sociological theories of education and current lived realities of girls and boys in schools.
 Cross-listed: EDUC 345.